reach2sayan/Forcesmith/README.md

 A top-level object whose `"model"` key selects the family.
 Each radial sub-table declares a `"format"` (`analytic` or `tabulated`) and a list of `"potentials"`.
-An analytic potential names its `"type"` (see the registry in `src/io/potential_reader.cpp`) and its parameters by name; a tabulated one lists `"knots"`.
+An analytic potential names its `"type"` and its parameters by name; a tabulated one lists `"knots"`.
 Example EAM model with an analytic Morse pair term and tabulated density/embedding:

 ```json
 {